- Hobart, Australia

 Is this trip right for you?

 Enjoy a full day of exploration in Tasmania’s north-west, beginning with a visit to the shifting sands of Henty Dunes.
 Reaching heights of up to 30 metres, these vast dunes are a desert amid Tasmania’s dense rainforests.
 Continue to Ocean Beach and inhale some of the freshest air in the world before venturing into the Tarkine region.
-Nestled in the untouched wilderness of Tasmania’s north-west coast, Tarkine is alive with unique creatures and habitats not found anywhere else on earth, and home to vast forests of myrtle, leatherwood and pine trees – living links to Gondwanaland that it shared with Patagonia and New Zealand millennia ago.
-Take a guided walk among its pristine rainforest and discover a beautiful waterfall encased in a lush fern forest and rocky cliffs.
-Afterwards, return to Strahan for the night.
+Nestled in the untouched wilderness of Tasmania’s north-west coast, the Tarkine is alive with unique creatures and habitats not found anywhere else on earth, and home to vast forests of myrtle, leatherwood and pine trees – living links to Gondwanaland that it shared with Patagonia and New Zealand millennia ago.
+Take a guided walk among its pristine rainforest and discover a beautiful waterfall encased in a lush fern forest and rocky cliffs before returning to Strahan.
 Today’s driving time approx: 150 km / 4 hrs.
 Approx hike 3 hrs.

 Dates & availability